StefH/RestEase-Client-Generator/README.md

 | Append Async | Append Async postfix to all methods.
 The default value is 'true'.
 | Add Authorization header | Add an Authorization header to the generated interface.
 The default value is 'false'.
 | Method ReturnType | The ReturnType to use for the methods.
 The default value is 'Type'.
 For more details see https://github.com/canton7/RestEase#return-types.
-| multipart/form-data FileType | The MultipartFormData FileType to use.
+| Type for multipart/form-data | The MultipartFormData FileType to use.
 The default value is 'byte[]'.
-| application/octet-stream Type | The ApplicationOctetStream Type to use.
+| Type for application/octet-stream | The ApplicationOctetStream Type to use.
 The default value is 'byte[]'.
 | Generate MultipartFormData Extension methods | Generate Extension methods for MultipartFormData methods.
 The default value is 'true'.
 | Generate FormUrlEncoded Extension methods | Generate Extension methods for FormUrlEncoded methods.
 The default value is 'true'.
 | Generate ApplicationOctetStream Extension methods | Generate Extension methods for ApplicationOctetStream methods.
 The default value is 'true'.